Things To Do In Wroclaw, Poland [Guide By Locals]

 Hydropolis

 Hydropolis, or rather Hydropolis Centre for Ecological Education (pl.
-Centrum Edukacji Ekologicznej Hydropolis), is an interactive museum/science where water and the environment play the main part.
-Inside you’ll learn about the things like the role and importance of water, the physics behind water’s various states, and you’ll see a water printer and many interesting models and replicas, of course, all connected to the water.
-In our opinion, it’s a place worth visiting.
+Centrum Edukacji Ekologicznej Hydropolis), is an interactive museum where water and the environment play the main part.
+Inside you’ll learn about things like the role and importance of water, the physics behind water’s various states, and you’ll see a water printer and many interesting models and replicas.
+In our opinion, it’s a great thing to do in Wroclaw for both small and big ones.

 Hydropolis is located on the outskirts of the Przedmieście Oławskie, about a 20min walk from Wrocław Główny train station, or 30min from Wrocław Main Square.
-Entrance to the Hydropolis cost: normal – 38zł, reduced – 29zł (May 2023).
-You can buy tickets online on hydropolis.pl official website, as well as at the ticket office on the site.
+Entrance to the Hydropolis costs 45zł for a normal ticket and 36zł for a reduced one (October 2024).
+For current prices and online tickets visit hydropolis.pl website.

 Here you can take a look at a short video presenting Hydropolis:

 Wrocław boasts a large number of shopping malls.
-Close to the city center you can find: Wroclavia (our favorite), Renoma, Galeria Dominikańska, Pasaż Grunwaldzki, and a shopping mall in Sky Tower.
-Little further are: Magnolia, Korona, and Bielany Wrocławskie.
+Close to the city center, you can find: Wroclavia (our favorite), Renoma, Galeria Dominikańska, or Pasaż Grunwaldzki.
+Little further are: Magnolia, Korona, or Bielany Wrocławskie.

 Other best things to do in Wroclaw - shopping malls